Key Takeaways:

 Copyright law is a multifaceted set of rules and provisions designed to safeguard the originality and ownership of creative works.

-One of the most vital elements of the said law in photography is originality.
+Originality is one of the most important components of the aforementioned law in photography.

 One of the issues that emerged in the case was whether a photographer could sell a customer’s photograph to the customer or anyone else, considering the customer already owns the copyright in the photograph.